Food + Activism = Global Change

 A Taste of the Good—and Bad— Life

 Andrew knew from a young age he wanted a career in food.
 After attending The Dalton School and Vassar College, he cooked in New York City restaurants for Anne Rosenzweig, Joachim Splichal and Thomas Keller, amongst others.
-Andrew helped open and run a dozen restaurants, and at the same time was also an addict spiraling out of control.
+Andrew helped open and run a dozen restaurants, and at the same time was also an alcoholic and addict, spiraling out of control.
 After a year spent living on the streets, an intervention by close friends brought him to the Hazelden Foundation in Minnesota.
 Transforming his life around sobriety, Andrew took a job washing dishes at Minneapolis’ Café Un Deux Trois.
-In 1992, he was named executive chef and during his six-year tenure, turned Un Deux Trois into an awarded, national caliber restaurant.
+In 1992, he was named executive chef 6 months later and during his almost 7-year tenure, turned Un Deux Trois into an awarded, national caliber restaurant.

 Making Moves in the Media